 Some RV Ownership Tips

-Our job at Hibshman's Auto Service, Inc. is to help you travel safely and these RV tips we feel are a good way to help you with your RV ownership.
+Our job at Hibshman's Auto Service, Inc in East Earl is to help you travel safely and these RV tips we feel are a good way to help you with your RV ownership.

 Low bridges are another hazard of which you should be aware.
 Most bridges have their heights displayed to the drivers passing underneath them, so know the height of your motorhome or RV camper before you get on the road.

-Winterizing Your Motor coach When winter time comes around and camping season is over, what do you do with the motor coach?
+Winterizing Your Motorhome - RV When wintertime comes around and camping season is over, what do you do with the RV?
 Just park it, right?
 Not so fast.
 You have some chores to do if you want to use your RV again in the spring.
 Exposing your camper to freezing weather without preparation can damage a number of systems, such as water lines, tanks, and water heaters.
 And even if you live where cold temperatures are rare, your motorhome still needs attention.
-We recommend you follow these procedures for maintaining your RV or that you bring it to in, for winterizing.
+We recommend you follow these procedures for maintaining your RV or that you bring it to Hibshman's Auto Service, Inc in East Earl for winterizing.
 If you choose to do it yourself, these are some helpful tips.

 • Begin by removing all food and beverages.
 This includes everything in the cabinets and the refrigerator — even that small jar of mustard in the back corner of the refrigerator.
 Anything you leave is subject to freezing or spoiling.
 Cleaning up an exploded can of Pepsi first thing in spring is not fun.